Anne Fine

 The advice of many of the best writers to children who want to be authors is, 'Don't worry about the writing yet, just read, read, read.
 Because only if you're a reader will you know whether it's working, and, if not, how to fix it so it does.'

-If you do write, do it for pleasure.
+Do it for pleasure.
 Write the book you would most like to read.
 But don't get discouraged if no one wants to publish it.
 It's tremendously rare for anyone under the age of twenty to get a book published.
-It proves nothing about how good a writer you may be when you are fully grown.
+It proves nothing about how good a writer you may be when you are fully grown and know a bit more about the world.

 Can we email you?